aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/creating-reading-and-saving-projects/_index.md

 ## **Creating an Empty Project File**
 The [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class is the main class in Aspose.Tasks used to set and get properties associated with a project, as well as behavior.
 The Save method offered by this class makes it possible to render the Project to various output formats such as XML, MPP, PDF, HTML, etc. with a single API call.
 This method accepts a file stream or file name, and one of the values provided by the [SaveFileFormat](https://apireference.aspose.com/tasks/net/aspose.tasks.saving/savefileformat) enumeration type.

-At present, Aspose.Tasks for .NET provides the facility to create **XML** project files only.
 The following lines of code create a simple project file in XML format.

+### **Create an Empty Project And Saving as XML File**
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveXML.cs" >}}

-The XML project file can be opened in Microsoft Project:
+The resulting XML project file can be opened in Microsoft Project using the following steps:

 1. On the **File** menu, select **Open**.
 2. Select the XML format (*.xml) option from the file types and browse to the output XML file.
 3. On the **Project** menu, select **Project Information**

-### **Create an Empty Project And Saving as XML File**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveXML.cs" >}}

 ### **Create an Empty Project and Save to Stream**
 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-CreateEmptyProjectSaveStream.cs" >}}